david-pak/sp500-vs-msci-acwi/README.md

 * S&P 500 (large US companies)
 * MSCI ACWI (globally diversified stock market index)

 It uses past performance data covering more than 31 years, from February 1992 to July 2025.
-Historical data are from curvo.eu.
+Historical data are from [curvo.eu](https://curvo.eu)

 #